Carl Olof Tallgren

-Carl Olof Tallgren (born 28 January 1927) is a Finnish politician who served as the minister of finance between 1970 and 1971.
-He is one of the former heads of the Swedish People's Party of Finland.
+Carl Olof Tallgren (28 January 1927 – 16 June 2024) was a Finnish politician who served as the minister of finance between 1970 and 1971.
+He was one of the heads of the Swedish People's Party of Finland.

 Early life and education

-Tallgren was born in Turku on 28 January 1927, and his parents are office manager and deputy consul Karl Nikolai Tallgren and Ella Alica Lindh.
+Tallgren was born in Turku on 28 January 1927, and his parents were office manager and deputy consul Karl Nikolai Tallgren and Ella Alica Lindh.
 He graduated from the Swedish Classical High School in 1945.
 Then he attended the Turku Academy and in 1951 graduated with a bachelor's degree in politics.
 He also received a PhD.